cmu-delphi/www-main/README.md

 #### Linking to another page

-using the `reflink` shortcode. e.g., `r blogdown::shortcode_html("reflink", "2020-09-18-google-survey", "Google")`, will generate a relative link to the blog post with the filename `2020-09-18-google-survey` and the link has a label of `Google`.
+using the `reflink` shortcode.
+For example, `r blogdown::shortcode_html("reflink", "2020-09-18-google-survey", "Google")` will generate a relative link to the blog post with the filename `2020-09-18-google-survey` and anchor text `Google`.

 #### Linking to the API docs

-using the `apireflink` shortcode. e.g., `r blogdown::shortcode_html("apireflink", "api/covidcast.html", "COVIDcast API")` will generate a link to the API docs and its sub page `api/covidcast.html` and will look like: [`COVIDcast API`](https://cmu-delphi.github.io/delphi-epidata/).
+using the `apireflink` shortcode.
+For example, `r blogdown::shortcode_html("apireflink", "api/covidcast.html", "COVIDcast API")` will generate a link to the API docs and its sub page `api/covidcast.html` and will look like: [`COVIDcast API`](https://cmu-delphi.github.io/delphi-epidata/).

 ### Creating wide figures

-In case of a wide figure, one can breakout the layout by adding the `out.extra = 'class="wide-figure"'` extra argument to the corresponding R chunk.
+In case of a wide figure, one can break out of the layout by adding the `out.extra = 'class="wide-figure"'` extra argument to the corresponding R chunk.

 e.g.,
 ```